unit73e/haskell_exercises/rhw/ch15/Chapter15.md

 liftM f m1 = do { x1 <- m1; return (f x1) }
 ```

-In other words `liftM` executes a given function over the value of a given
+In other words `liftM` executes a given function on the value of a given
 monad and injects the result into a monad of the same type.
 A simple example
 should clarify this.